-Precious metal ETFs have largely centred on gold stocks.
+Precious metal ETFs have largely centered on gold stocks.
 We continue to see the outlook for that precious metal as positive, and for aggressive investors who want to hold precious metal ETFs, including a silver ETF, we have two of them below.

 More recently, gold has risen on easing inflation and strong expectations any cut in interest rates will also cut demand for the U.S. dollar as a safe harbour.
 As a result, gold is now benefiting from its traditional role as a safe harbour for investors.